-Food Services Information Dining Options
+Food Services Information

+Dining Options

-Campbell University has two cafeterias - Marshbanks and Shouse.
-Marshbanks is located just to the north of Taylor Hall, while Shouse is located across Leslie Campbell Avenue a few hundred yards south.
+Campbell University has two main dining halls - Gaylord's Kitchen in the Oscar N. Harris Student Union and Shouse.
+The Student Union is located within the Academic Circle, while Shouse is located across Leslie Campbell Avenue a few hundred yards south.
 At the door, prices for meals currently range from \$6.00-\$8.00, though all prices are subject to change according to University policy.

-The University also sponsors the Oasis Grill (located in the Wallace Student Center on Main Street).
-Sandwiches and snacks are available along with several options including grilled food, and deli items.
 A Starbucks is located in the Wiggins Library.
 A Chick-Fil-A is located in the Bookstore, and Moe's is located on Main Street.

 A range of payment options are available at each of these University dining facilities.
 Students may place money on their accounts to be used in the dining facilities.
 Cash may also be used.
 Funds placed on student accounts may then be accessed at each dining facility by presenting a valid student identification card.
-Please note that placing funds on account for use in the dining facilities must be done on an individual basis on Blackboard, and these funds are held separately from the account used to track tuition and other academic fees.
+Please note that placing funds on account for use in the dining facilities must be done on an individual basis on Campus Card, and these funds are held separately from the account used to track tuition and other academic fees.